Netfox

 The Hydrophobic Disruption of the Soil-Water Matrix

 Current scientific discourse often overlooks the specific physical alteration of soil mechanics caused by high plastic concentrations.
 The mandatory differentiation in this context is the Hydrophobic Barrier Effect.
 Most common synthetic polymers are naturally hydrophobic, meaning they repel water.
-When microplastics saturate forest soil, they change the surface-area-to-volume ratio (S/VS/V) of soil pores and disrupt the capillary action required for water movement.
+When microplastics saturate forest soil, they change the surface-area-to-volume ratio (S/VS/VS/V) of soil pores and disrupt the capillary action required for water movement.

 This creates a "patchy" hydration landscape where some soil zones become hyper-dry while others remain oversaturated.
 For forest flora, this disruption can lead to localized "drought stress" even in areas with adequate rainfall.
 Furthermore, the presence of these particles can decrease the bulk density of the soil, making it more susceptible to erosion during heavy storm events, a phenomenon that has not yet been factored into most regional Conservation Management strategies.